BlueBrain/BluePyEModel/README.md

 ### 1) Running using python with local storage

+#### Configuration

-This section presents the general picture of how to create an e-model using python and local storage.
+This section presents a general picture of how to create an e-model using python and local storage, it relies on the use of the class EModel_pipeline.

 For a detailed picture, please refer to the example directory `./examples/emodel_pipeline_local_python` and its README which shows how to setup an optimisation directory and how to run it on BB5 using slurm.

-The pipeline is divided in 4 steps:
+The pipeline is divided in 6 steps:
 - extraction: extracts efeatures from the ephys recordings and averages the results along the requested targets.
 - optimisation: builds a NEURON cell model and optimises its parameters using as targets the efeatures computed during efeature extraction.
 - storage of the model: reads the results of the extraction and stores the models (best set of parameters) in local or on Nexus.
 - validation: reads the models and runs the optimisation protocols and/or validation protocols on them.
 The efeature scores obtained on these protocols are then passed to a validation function that decides if the model is good enough.
 - plotting: reads the models and runs the optimisation protocols and/or validation protocols on them.
 Then, plots the resulting traces along the efeature scores and parameter distributions.
   These four steps are to be run in order as, for example, validation cannot be run if no models have been stored.
+- exporting: read the parameter of the best models and export them in files that can be used either in NEURON or for circuit building.

 In the present case, we will use the local access point.
 The main configuration file needed by the local access point is a file referred to as "recipes" since it contains the recipe of how a model should be built.
 Therefore, in an empty directory, you will need to create a file `recipes.json`.
 Here is an example of a recipe for a fictitious L5PC model: